- How large are your class sizes?

 Sweaters may be worn for warm-ups in the winter, if needed.

 At Boyan we are fortunate to have male and female instructors, and a number of classes are co-ed.
-It is disrespectful to fellow dancers as well as instructors to have bare legs, midrift or low back showing during dance class.
-Tight fitting undergarments are worn for health and safety purposes.
+It is disrespectful to fellow dancers as well as instructors to have bare legs, midriff or low back showing during dance class.
+Snug fitting undergarments are worn for health and safety purposes.

 Girls hair must be tied back appropriately so turns can be practiced without distraction from loose hair.
 Wearing flat shoes for warm-up allows the muscles in the feet and lower legs to be strengthened appropriately.